If you're looking for THE ARRANGEMENT, you can find it here:

 Ernie Kovacs once said (and I paraphrase) "TV is a medium because it is neither rare nor well done.'
 Having worked in the industry over twenty years, I have no love for TV content or its players.
 I watch very little of it.
 The only recent TV has been GAME OF THRONES and BOARDWALK EMPIRE.
 Years ago, loved HBO's raw prison drama OZ that jumped the shark after Adebisi's death.
 There's an example of an amazing actor in search of a good next role.
 Most people know him as Mr. Eko from LOST.
 Passionately love LOVE love SUPERNATURAL because it's got an X-FILES flavor to it (naturally, considering the staff has many carryovers) and is beautifully written.
 It NEVER fails.
 I also am watching HANNIBAL, MASTERS OF SEX and SLEEPY HOLLOW, though don't know if the latter will continue to hold my interest.

 TRUE BLOOD is the series I came to hate.
 Alan Ball is an arrogant ass who pillaged Charlaine Harris's books to serve up a mean dish of violence, nudity and titillation (and let's not overlook the undeveloped female characters).
+I think I also resented the heavy skew to gay themes, turning a series that was mainly heterosexual into his own agenda to ram down our collective throats.
 There is good reason TRUE BLOOD was passed over for Emmy consideration ever since season 1, season 1 being the closest to canon.
 The assaults on book characterizations are a travesty and I can only assume CH was so taken with the idea of a series by a (cough) noted Hollywood talent, she signed away all her rights.
 Imagine Harry Potter destroyed by execs out for pandering to the lowest common denominator or George R.R.
 Martin signing full rights to Game of Thrones over to a hack like Alan Ball who would only sensationalize it.
 Hats off to Rowling and Martin for maintaining control of their work.
 Good lawyers, both.
 CH's decision to sign away all control for money and prestige certainly drove several years of book sales, that is, until book 13 and the massive backlash to what became the end game for our beloved characters.
 It's not coincidental to me that TB has faltered in the ratings and season 7 will be its last.